High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: Analytical model for the jet-cocoon system

 The CS geometry is determined by the pressure balance between the jet and the cocoon \citep{Bromberg2011} \bea h_0 \rho_0 c^2 \Gamma_0^2 \beta_0^2 {\rm sin}^2 \psi + P_i = P_c \eea where the first term is the jet ram pressure normal to the shock surface and the subscript `0' stands for the unshocked jet.
-As the jet internal pressure falls off as $P_i \propto z^{-4}$ with increase in its size, the $P_i$ term can be neglected.
-For small incident angle and to the first order, \bea {\rm sin}\psi = \frac{R_{s}}{z} - \frac{dR_{s}}{dz} = z\frac{d}{dz}\left(\frac{R_{s}}{z}\right) \eea where $R_{s}$ is the cylindrical radius of the shock position.
-Assuming that $\beta_0 \approx 1$ and $L_j \approx h_0 \rho_0 c^3 \Gamma_0^2 (\pi z^2 \theta_j^2)$, one can integrate to obtain the CS geometry, $r_{cs} = \theta_j z (1+ Az_*) - \theta_j A z^2$, where $A = \sqrt{\pi c P_c/L_j \beta_0}$ is evaluated using constant $P_c$.
-The CS expands to maximum size at $(dr_{cs}/dz)|_{z=z_{max}}=0$, and converges to $r_s(z=z_{\rm cs})=0$ where the maximally expanding position $z_{max}$ and the converging position $z_{\rm cs}$ are \bea z_{\rm cs} = 2 z_{\rm max} = (1/A) + z_* \sim 1/A = \sqrt{\frac{L_j \beta_0}{\pi c P_c}} \eea Here we assume that the CS is initially small with $z_* \ll 1/A$ (see e.g., \citealt{MI2013}).
-At a given time post CC, both $z_h$ and $z_{\rm cs}$ tend to be larger for jets that originate from PNS with stronger field and rapid rotation.
-For outflows with similar $(B_{\rm dip},P_i)$, less dense external medium (e.g., BSG and RSG progenitors) leads to a larger $z_h$ and the CS also converges at larger distance from the central engine.
+Here $\psi$ denotes the angle between the direction of the relativistic outflow and the CS surface.
+As the jet internal pressure falls off as $P_i \propto r^{-4}$ with increase in its size, the $P_i$ term can be neglected.
+For small incident angle and to the first order, \bea {\rm sin}\psi = \frac{R_{s}}{r} - \frac{dR_{s}}{dr} = r\frac{d}{dr}\left(\frac{R_{s}}{r}\right) \eea where $R_{s}$ is the cylindrical radius of the shock position.
+Assuming that $\beta_0 \approx 1$ and $L_j \approx h_0 \rho_0 c^3 \Gamma_0^2 (\pi r^2 \theta_j^2)$, one can integrate to obtain the CS geometry, $z_{\rm cs} = \theta_j r (1+ Az_*) - \theta_j A r^2$, where $A = \sqrt{\pi c P_c/L_j \beta_0}$ is evaluated using constant $P_c$.
+The CS expands to maximum size at $(dz_{\rm cs}/dr)|_{r=z_{max}}=0$, and converges to $r_s(r=z_{\rm cs})=0$ where the maximally expanding position $z_{max}$ and the converging position $z_{\rm cs}$ are \bea z_{\rm cs} = 2 z_{\rm max} = (1/A) + z_* \sim 1/A = \sqrt{\frac{L_j \beta_0}{\pi c P_c}} \eea Here we assume that the CS is initially small with $z_* \ll 1/A$ (see e.g., \citealt{MI2013}).
+At a given time post core-collapse, both $r_h$ and $z_{\rm cs}$ tend to be larger for jets that originate from PNS with stronger field and rapid rotation.
+For outflows with similar $(B_{\rm dip},P_i)$, less dense external medium (e.g., BSG and RSG progenitors) leads to a larger $r_h$ and the CS also converges at larger distance from the central engine.